 Specialty Restaurants on Disney Wish

 While Disney Wish does offer a number of complimentary dining venues, this new cruise ship also features a few specialty venues.
-These venues do all have up-charges.
+These venues do all have up-charges, which you should consider when budgeting for your Disney cruise.

 If you plan to dine at either of the two specialty restaurants, you should make reservations pre-cruise, as popular dining times do fill up quickly.